 - Verification of the required 15 semester hours in diagnosis and treatment, plus passing scores on the clinical licensing exam.

 - A statement of clinical competence by a mental health professional.
 Validation of clinical competence should cover a three year period.
-If you are licensed in another state and wish to practice in Kansas only temporarily, you have a simplified application form.
-Click here to download the application.
+If you are licensed in another state and wish to practice in Kansas only temporarily, you can use a simplified application form.
 You can practice up to 15 days.
-With a written request, you may be allowed to practice an additional 15 days during the same year.
+With a written request, you may practice an additional 15 days during the same year.

-You will need to renew your license every two years.
-During this time, you will need to complete 30 hours of continuing education.
-At least six hours must pertain to mental disorder diagnosis and treatment; at least three hours must be in professional ethics
+You need to renew your license every two years.
+During this time, you need to complete 30 hours of continuing education.
+At least six hours must pertain to mental disorder diagnosis and treatment; at least three hours must focus on professional ethics.